hridayK/Detection-of-AI-generated-images/README.md

 **Update: 18/02/2024**
 - The standard matrix rotation function of ```scipy.ndimage.rotate``` uses affine transformation to rotate a matrix while there are more ways to rotate a matrix, attempt to explore methods to avoid noisy outputs after applying filters.

+**Result** - The way of rotation wasn't a problem but the way to merge filters was causing noisy outputs